Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 2 - Feature-based Statistical Representation

-To understand whether each statistical feature is positively or negatively correlated with in-plane modulus, we use regression analysis to find out the weights of each feature.
+To understand whether each statistical feature is positively or negatively correlated with in-plane modulus, we use regression analysis to determine the weights of each feature.
 Specifically, we consider two different cases: (1) how each feature is correlated with the label of the composite model.
-We group the woven composite models into two groups: one group with an overall better modulus is labeled as `1,' and the other group is labeled as '0'; (2) how each feature is correlated with the value of individual in-plane modulus.
+We group the woven composite models into two groups: one group with a better overall modulus ($E_{all}=E_1+E_2+G_{12}$) is labeled as `1,' and the other group is labeled as '0'; (2) how each feature is correlated with the value of individual in-plane modulus.
+Here, the better overall modulus is selected based on the highest quantiles across all datasets under consideration.